jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

-This time we will take a look at a dataset containing passenger information from the Titanic and see if we can find any patterns in the data pointing to if sex, age, or social status had any influence over the probability of surviving the disastrous shipwreck.
+This time we will take a look at a dataset containing passenger information from the Titanic and see if we can find any patterns in the data pointing to if sex, age or social status had any influence over the probability of surviving the disastrous shipwreck.

 Was it possibly so that the upper class were favored and had a higher chance of